Cyberstalking: Cyberstalking legislation

 Legislation on cyberstalking varies from country to country.
 Cyberstalking and cyberbullying are relatively new phenomena, but that does not mean that crimes committed through the network are not punishable under legislation drafted for that purpose.
 Although there are often existing laws that prohibit stalking or harassment in a general sense, legislators sometimes believe that such laws are inadequate or do not go far enough, and thus bring forward new legislation to address this perceived shortcoming.
 The point overlooked is that enforcing these laws can be a challenge in these virtual communities.
-The reason being, these issues are very unique to law enforcement agencies who have never faced cases related to cyberstalking.
+The reason being, these issues are unfamiliar to law enforcement agencies who have never faced cases related to cyberstalking.
 In the United States, for example, nearly every state has laws that address cyberstalking, cyberbullying, or both.

 In countries such as the US, in practice, there is little legislative difference between the concepts of "cyberbullying" and "cyberstalking."
 The primary distinction is one of age; if adults are involved, the act is usually termed cyberstalking, while among children it is usually referred to as cyberbullying.
 However, as there have not been any formal definitions of the terms, this distinction is one of semantics and many laws treat bullying and stalking as much the same issue.